reficull/DBSS/README.md

 the lib file located in build/release/lib/libDBSS.so, you should copy or to link it to your /usr/local/lib/ or any other proper directory

-* copy DB.lua config.lua helper.lua to your project, the later two is not require,you can easily edit DB.lua to get rid of them or use your project file to feed DB.lua
+* copy DB.lua config.lua helper.lua to your project, the later two are not required,you can easily edit DB.lua to get rid of them or use your project file to feed DB.lua

 * in DB.lua make sure the libSSDB.so path is correct